-I prize recipes that combine pantry staples and fresh ingredients to create fast, healthy meals.
-It means that I only need to buy one or two things to make dinner, it’s often less expensive, AND because pantry items are typically quick and convenient, it means I can get dinner on the table sooner too.
+Mixing fresh and pantry items means that I only need to buy one or two things to make dinner.
+Cooking and shopping this way is often less expensive, AND because pantry items are typically quick and convenient, I can get dinner on the table sooner too.

-This Mediterranean Pasta is a perfect example.
+Just like Garlic Pasta, this healthy Mediterranean pasta is a perfect example.

-Mediterranean Pasta—Fast Meets Fresh
+Healthy Mediterranean Pasta—Fast Meets Fresh

 Mediterranean Pasta Recipe Variations